AGuyNamedC-Los/giftee/README.md

     - change password
 - add a privacy option for users
 - implement a friends/followers list
-    - ping users in the friends list when someone has bought an item from your gift list
+    - ping users in the friends list when someone has bought an item from your gift list.

 # Why The Change in Code?